DESIGN || ARCHITECTURE > NEOCLASSICAL

-Britain, France, Germany, United States — Influences: Greek Revival, Renaissance architect Palladio, French philosophers, Georgian, Federalist, Jeffersonian
+Britain, France, Germany, United States — Influences: Greek Revival, Renaissance architect Palladio, French philosophers creates Georgian, Federalist, Jeffersonian, Beaux-Arts

-Enlightenment of the 18th century was inspired by Greek and Roman ideas just as it was during the Renaissance.
-Architecture symbolized order and symmetry during a time of revolution in the West.
+Enlightenment during the 17th and 18th centuries was inspired by Greek and Roman ideas just as it was during the Renaissance.
+Architecture symbolized order and symmetry during a revolutionary time in the West.

 American Neoclassical, United States

 Influenced by its European founders and by the materials and methods available to homesteaders and the indigenous people before them.
 New forms of this style evolved during this period to include Palladian-inspired, Federalist, Jeffersonian, and Greek Revival.